rfotino/space-ai/README.md

 * [x] Viewport interactions like pan/zoom/focus
 * [ ] Immobile enemy ships
 * [ ] Mobile enemy ships
+* [x] Mines that follow the player if they are within a certain proximity and explode on impact.
 * [x] Be able to hover over objects and see information about them
 * [x] Togglable debug mode where you see a 100px grid, info on all game objects, etc.